The Complete Guide to Co-Processing

 Tamara Davison is a journalist who specializes in sustainability and the environment.
 Reporting from around the world, she's seen firsthand the direct impact waste is having on coastal communities and our oceans.
 As a diver trained in ecological monitoring, the changes Tamara has seen in marine habitats inspired her to action.
 She's previously written for The Guardian, The Independent and the Evening Standard.
 She's also produced environmental documentaries for EuroNews.

-Unfortunately, not everything can be recycled or turned into new products — but alternative and sustainable waste management practices do exist.
+Unfortunately, not everything can be recycled or turned into new products — but that doesn't mean they need to be dumped or burned, harming the environment and local communities.

 Co-processing is a procedure that utilizes waste materials and turns them into energy instead of sending them to landfills or incineration.

-One key material used in this process is non-recyclable plastic, meaning co-processing can help combat excessive plastic pollution already impacting our planet.
+One key material used in this process is non-recyclable plastic, meaning co-processing can help avoid excessive plastic pollution already impacting our planet.

 Co-processing is carried out in industrial settings and has grown in popularity, as the world explores how to deal with increasing levels of waste.
 But is this the answer to our world’s waste problem?
 Here’s what you need to know.